Class Diagram View of Software Architectures

 A class box as the root that corresponds to the root architecture of the top model.

 If there are multiple instances of the same type of component, for example, multiple components that reference the same model across the model hierarchy, then the type of the component is still represented as one unique box.
 The component will also relate to its parents and children via multiple composition connections.

 You can select Hide methods to simplify the output by removing software functions from the diagram.
 Select Hide properties to hide information about stereotypes and property values applied to the components.

-Class diagrams display server (client-server) interfaces.
+Class diagrams display service (client-server) interfaces.
 The diagram shows the service interface classes and available services.